DataCloud-project/DEF-PIPE/README.md

 - Predefined pipeline and step templates provide a library of existing implementations for injection and reuse into the current pipeline.

-From a high-level view, Data Pipeline Designer has a simple architecture.
-The systemhas three main components:
+From a high-level view, the systemhas three main components:
 - Visual Designer: An application providing the user interface for building data pipelines and defining templates.
 The Visual Designer communicate with the REST API for data persistent.

 - REST API Web Server: A web API providing a central interface for operations such as managing pipelines and templates data, transforming pipelines into DSL.

 - Database: A simple relational database for storing pipelines and templates.